 - so many different uses in the kitchen

-Tomatoes.
-Preserved, Oven Dried Tomatoes are not the obvious choice as a gift but if you have a glut of tomatoes this is an easy way to use them up.
+These tomatoes are perfect as a gift for a foodie, especially if you grow your own tomatoes.
+We all tend to have a glut of tomatoes in the summer season this is an easy way to use them up.

 Buying gifts in rural France is not easy and many preserved foods are expensive.
 It's also customary to take a homemade item for the host if you are invited to someone's home for drinks or dinner.
 These tomatoes are always well received as they are so versatile.

 For this recipe I used plum tomatoes but you can use any homegrown or bought tomatoes.
 Obviously home grown, fresh tomatoes will have a more instense flavour but all tomatoes will improve with the oven drying process.

 You will also need olive oil, salt, dried basil, garlic and sugar.

 How to make oven dried tomatoes and preserve in oil

 It is so simple to preserve tomatoes this way.
 Just a few hours in the oven but you don't need to do anything while the tomatoes slowly fry out and become sweet and delicious.

 I started with 16 plum tomatoes but use whatever you have.
 Obviously smaller tomatoes will need less cooking time.
 Give them a good wash.